By Paula Fleming, BBBMarlborough, MA - March 21, 2013 -

 “Grants are not easy to come by and there is always an in-depth process that applicants must go through before they are awarded anything.
-So, if you didn’t apply for a grant and you receive one of these calls, someone is trying to scam you,” warns Dale Mingilton, president and CEO of the BBB Serving Denver/Boulder.
+So, if you didn’t apply for a grant and you receive one of these calls, someone is trying to scam you,” warns Paula Fleming, Vice President of Communications & Marketing for the local BBB.

 Grant scammers generally follow a script: they congratulate you on your eligibility, then ask for your checking account information so they can “deposit your grant directly into your account,” or cover a one-time “processing fee.”
 The caller may even reassure you that you can get a refund if you’re not satisfied.
 In fact, you’ll never see the grant they promise; they will disappear with your money.